-

 What is the range of sanctions (including fines and penalties) for violation of data protection laws in your jurisdiction?

-Civil penalties may be imposed for a serious or repeated interference with privacy.
-The maximum civil penalty that may be imposed was recently increased and is now the greater of:
+The most significant civil penalties may be imposed for ‘serious’ interferences with privacy.
+The maximum civil penalty that may be imposed is the greater of:

 - AUD50 million;